gpappsoft/privacyidea-docker/README.md

 ```

 #### How can I update the container to a new privacyIDEA version?
 - Build a new image, make a push and pull.
-Re-create the container with ```PI_UPDATE=true```.
+Re-create the container with additional argument ```PIUPDATE```.
 This will run the schema update script to update the database.
+Or use the ```privacyidea-schema-upgrade``` script.

 #### Can I import a privacyIDEA database dump into the database container from the stack?
 - Yes, by providing the sql dump to the db container.
 Please refer to the *"Initializing the database contents"* section from the official [MariaDB docker documentation](https://hub.docker.com/_/mariadb).